ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 {{< /hint >}}

 ## save
-Similar to `rmb`, the values are alive across the device rotation, and furthermore restorable from the process death.
+Similar to `rmb`, the values are alive across the device rotation, but furthermore restorable from the process death.
 Saved value types should follow {{< newTab Parcelize "https://developer.android.com/kotlin/parcelize" >}} rules.
 {{< codeImg save.png >}}